Combinatorial aspects of poly-Bernoulli polynomials and poly-Euler numbers: Poly-Euler numbers

-In the example we indicated the left and right parts of the red ordinary blocks by separating them with a bar.
-Note that it is allowed that one (but only one) of the parts is empty. \end{example}
+In the example, we indicated the left and right parts of the ordinary blocks of \red elements by separating them with a bar.
+Note that it is allowed that one (but only one) of these parts is empty. \end{example}

 \begin{example} An odd $(1,k)$-$E$-sequence is a sequence on the elements $\{\p{1}\}\cup\{\k{1},\ldots, \k{k}\}$.
-The red element has to be contained in $\overline{R}$, so the number of such sequences is always $1$.
+The unique \red element has to be contained in $S$, so the number of such sequences is always $1$.
 This explains combinatorially Corollary 6.3 in~\cite{OhnoSasaki2017}. \end{example}